 The complaint, filed in the Superior Court of California, County of San Diego, charges Dr. Nelson with breach of contract, SGI-DNA with tortious interference, and both with unfair competition.
 The complaint seeks permanent injunctive relief, monetary damages and other equitable relief (including restitution) against the Defendants.
-The civil jury trial, initially scheduled for April 24, 2020, has been rescheduled to August 27, 2021.
+The civil jury trial, initially scheduled for April 24, 2020, and rescheduled to August 27, 2021, is now a bench trial that is scheduled to begin May 6, 2022.